adurivault/FBMessage/DATA.md

 Then you have to wait for approximatly 10/15 minutes to receive a email with a link to dowload your data.

 Be patient !
 Sometimes it can be very long, up to few hours.

+One you have it, you can see that all of your conversation history is stored in ``messages.htm``.

+## Transform it into a pretty Json